 Michael Clarence is the latest artist to receive a prestigious Freelands Fellowship to work for a year within University of Brighton’s School of Art and Media.
 Read More

-The win for Morag, who graduated from Fine Art Painting in 2019, means that alumni from the University of Brighton course hold both the current Portrait Artist of the Year and the Landscape Artist of the Year following Elisha Enfield’s win of that title earlier this year.
+The win for Morag, who graduated from her Fine Art Painting degree in 2019, means that alumni from the University of Brighton course hold both the current Portrait Artist of the Year and the Landscape Artist of the Year following Elisha Enfield’s win of that title earlier this year.
 Read More

 Chloe Hook is enjoying her run in the series Handmade, C4’s primetime competition to find Britain’s best woodworker.
 Read More